Paul Walker: Personal life

-Walker was raised in a Latter-day Saint household, but later became a non-denominational Christian.
+Raised in a Mormon household, Walker became a non-denominational Christian as an adult.
 He lived in Santa Barbara with his dogs.
-He and Rebecca Soteros, a one-time girlfriend, had a daughter named Meadow Rain Walker, who lived with her mother in Hawaii for 13 years and then moved to California to live with Walker in 2011.
-Her godfather is Vin Diesel, with whom Walker shared a close bond; Diesel gave him the nickname "Pablo", while Walker's mother referred to her son as Diesel's "other half".
-Walker was also close friends with fellow Fast & Furious co-star Tyrese Gibson.
-At the time of his death, Walker was in a relationship with Jasmine Pilchard-Gosnell.
+He and Rebecca Soteros, a childhood friend with whom he had an on-and-off relationship, had a daughter named Meadow Rain Walker.
+Meadow lived with her mother in Hawaii for 13 years and, in 2011, moved to California to live with Walker.
+Vin Diesel, Walker's close friend, is the godfather of Walker's daughter.

+In addition to Diesel, Walker was also close friends with fellow Fast & Furious co-star Tyrese Gibson.

 He held a brown belt in Brazilian jiu-jitsu under Ricardo "Franjinha" Miller at Paragon Jiu-Jitsu and was awarded his black belt by Miller posthumously.
 Walker founded the humanitarian aid nonprofit charity Reach Out Worldwide (ROWW) with financial adviser Roger Rodas in response to the 2010 Haiti earthquake.
 He traveled to a number of disaster-stricken areas to supply aid until his death.

 Walker had an interest in marine biology, and joined the board of directors of The Billfish Foundation in 2006.
 He fulfilled a lifelong dream by starring in the National Geographic Channel series Expedition Great White (retroactively retitled Shark Men), which premiered in June 2010.
 Walker spent 11 days catching and tagging seven great white sharks off the coast of Mexico.
 The expedition, led by Chris Fischer, founder and CEO of Fischer Productions, and Brett McBride and Michael Domeier of the Marine Conservation Science Institute, took measurements, gathered DNA samples, and fastened real-time satellite tags to the great white sharks, in order to study migratory patterns, especially those associated with mating and birthing, over a five-year period.

 A car enthusiast, Walker competed in the Redline Time Attack racing series in which he raced on the AE Performance Team driving a BMW E92 M3.
-His car was sponsored by Etnies, Brembo Brakes, Öhlins, Volk, OS Giken, Hankook, Gintani, and Reach Out Worldwide.
+His car was sponsored by Etnies, Brembo, Öhlins, Volk, OS Giken, Hankook, Gintani and Reach Out Worldwide.
 Walker had been preparing for an auto show prior to his death.
 Walker owned Always Evolving, a Valencia high-end vehicle performance shop, where Rodas, a pro-am racer, acted as CEO.

-Walker also had a large car collection of about 30 cars, a portion of which he co-owned along with Rodas.
-In January 2020, twenty-one vehicles owned by Walker were sold for a combined $2.33 million during spirited bidding at an annual car auction in Arizona.
+Walker had a large collection of about 30 cars, a portion of which he co-owned along with Rodas.
+In January 2020, 21 vehicles owned by Walker were sold for a combined $2.33 million during spirited bidding at an annual car auction in Arizona.